iknowjason/CMLab/README.md

 * Two Ubuntu Linux Servers
 * Two Windows Server 2022
 * CM Tools Automatically Deployed: Ansible, Chef, Puppet, Saltstack, DSCv2, DSCv3
+* Ansible Lab with automated terraform infrastructure and configuration deployment
 * Multiple Options for Configuration:
   - One Linux Master Server controlling One Linux Client and two Windows clients
   - One Windows Server pulling its configuration from another DSC Windows Server
   - Flexibility to remove any of the systems, to just focus on one scenario (One Linux Master, one Windows client)
-* Ansible Labs and Automation:  Terraform automatically deploys an Ansible setup.
+* Ansible Labs:
-  - Ansible Cheat Sheet for commands pre-built and configured Ansible infrastructure setup
+  - Ansible Cheat Sheet for commands pre-built and configured Ansible infrastructure setup and host communication
   - DFIR Live Response Ansible Playbook
   - Windows CIS Hardening Ansible Playbook
   - Ansible setup for Linux SSH, Windows WinRM, and Windows Powershell over SSH